Chuck Grassley

-Charles Ernest Grassley (born September 17, 1933) is an American politician serving as the president pro tempore emeritus of the United States Senate, and the senior United States senator from Iowa, having held the seat since 1981.
-In 2022, he was reelected to his eighth Senate term, having first been elected in 1980.
-He is the longest serving Republican in U.S. Senate history, having overtaken Orrin Hatch’s record in January 2023.
-He is also the sixth-longest-serving U.S. senator in history.
+Charles Ernest Grassley (born September 17, 1933) is an American politician serving as president pro tempore of the United States Senate since 2025, a role he previously held from 2019 to 2021.
+A member of the Republican Party, Grassley is the senior U.S. senator from Iowa, serving since 1981.
+Since 2023, he has been the 45th dean of the United States Senate.

-A member of the Republican Party, Grassley served eight terms in the Iowa House of Representatives (1959–1975) and three terms in the United States House of Representatives (1975–1981).
+Before becoming a senator, Grassley served eight terms in the Iowa House of Representatives (1959–1975) and three terms in the United States House of Representatives (1975–1981).
 He has served three stints as Senate Finance Committee chairman during periods of Republican Senate majority.
-When Orrin Hatch's Senate term ended on January 3, 2019, following his retirement, Grassley became the most senior Republican in the Senate and its president pro tempore.
-Upon Patrick Leahy's retirement in January 2023, he became the most senior member of the Senate.
+Upon the retirement of Orrin Hatch on January 3, 2019, Grassley became the Senate's most senior Republican and its president pro tempore.
+Upon Patrick Leahy's retirement in January 2023, Grassley became the most senior member of the Senate.